The Impacting Poverty Commission (Commission) developed the Call to Action Plan that focused on the following high-level action items:

 - Conduct community wide information presentations to educate the community on the two goals and equity disparities.

-- Launch a community portal for one place for community members to “Get Help” with reliable and sustainable community resources/services or to “Get Informed” about ways the community is redesigning systems with clearer pathways to reach the community goals.
+- Launched a community portal for one place for community members to “Get Help” with reliable and sustainable community resources/services or to “Get Informed” about ways the community is addressing the action items from the Impacting Poverty Commission’s October 2015 Community Call to Action Report.
+Prosper Springfield will continue to work with decision makers to redesign systems with clearer pathways to reach the community goals.

 Prosper Springfield’s first annual meeting to educate the public on the status of the community’s two goals.